Type · Algorithmic

 Type · System Design

-Design a system to handle real-time ride tracking for both the rider and the driver apps. - + 2 more questions in this round (sign up to unlock)
+Design a notification system for Uber drivers, informing them about new ride requests, cancellations, and important updates.
+Focus on reliability and low latency. - + 2 more questions in this round (sign up to unlock)

 Onsite Coding